 The Perazas: Matthew (’14) and Anthony (’17)

-When your parents are both high school teachers, you learn early on that “education comes first,” said Anthony Peraza, this year’s valedictorian.
+When your parents are both high school teachers, you learn early on that education comes first, said Anthony Peraza, class of 2017 valedictorian.

 Peraza’s mother, Rosemary, teaches chemistry at West Babylon High School.
-His father, Tony, is a retired chemistry teacher and also served as the wrestling coach at Longwood Senior High School.
+His father, Tony, is a retired chemistry teacher and was also wrestling coach at Longwood Senior High School in Middle Island.

 “A little discipline, a lot of love and spending lots of time together were all very important,” Tony Peraza said.

 The Maritatos: Maxwell (’14) and Nicholas (’16)